Is it possible to travel Switzerland by train in 5 days?

 From Zurich Airport to Lucerne

-The rest of your first day will depend on the time of arrival - and your level of energy.
+The rest of your first day will depend on the arrival time- and your energy level.
 Our recommendation for a half-day trip from mid-May to autumn is the Golden Roundtrip Circuit.

-From Lucerne's main station, take a train or boat to Alpnachstad (both are included in your pass).
-There, hop onto the steepest cogwheel railway in the world to Pilatus Kulm (50 percent discount with your pass).
+Take a train or boat from Lucerne's main station to Alpnachstad (both are included in your pass).
+Hop onto the steepest cogwheel railway in the world to Pilatus Kulm (50 percent discount with your pass).
 From the top, enjoy the views of the surrounding alpine peaks.
 You are at 2132 meters above sea level, after all!

 On your way down, you could take the cable car to Kriens, from where you will hop on the bus to Lucerne.
-(The bus is included in the Swiss Travel Pass, but the cable car ride will be discounted at 50 percent.)
+(The Swiss Travel Pass includes the bus, but the cable car ride will be discounted at 50 percent.)
 Alternatively, take the cogwheel railway back to Alpnachstad.

 Day 2